prasanjitsingh/frontend-development-playbook/feature-flags/development-workflow/implementing-a-flag.md

 {{/if}}
 ```

-Next you should familiarise yourself with the feature flagging best practices and patterns section of this book.
+Make sure you refer to the feature flagging best practices and patterns section of this book for ideas on some effective ways to implement a feature flag in your code.
+And by all means, if you come across another or a better pattern, please contribute it back to this book.

+Also, make sure you remember to [create another PR to remove the feature flag](/feature-flags/when-to-remove-feature-flags.md) at this point as well.